kenangunen/item-flowing/README.md

 # Item Flowing

-Allows items to change depending on time.
+Item Flowing, allows items to change depending on time.

 - You can determine how long the items will change.
 - You can determine the total duration of the change process.